elmahio/documentation/docs/logging-to-elmah-io-from-powershell.md

 [Reflection.Assembly]::LoadFile($jsonNetPath.FullName)
 ```

-You now have `Elmah.Io.Client.dll` loaded into your shell and everything is set up in order to log to elmah.io.
+You now have `Elmah.Io.Client.dll` loaded into your shell and everything is set up to log to elmah.io.
 To do so, add try-catch around critical code:

 ```powershell
 $logger = [Elmah.Io.Client.ElmahioAPI]::Create("API_KEY")